angel-js/ngl.worker/doc/dedicated-workers.md

   * **transferList:** An optional array of `Transferable` objects to transfer ownership of.
-If the ownership of an object is transferred, it becomes unusable in the context it was sent from and it becomes available only to the worker it was sent to.
+If the ownership of an object is transferred, it becomes unusable in the context it was sent from and it becomes available only to the context it was sent to.

     Only `MessagePort` and `ArrayBuffer` objects can be transferred.